sigalor/whatsapp-web-reveng/README.md

 - _Int32_: An integer with four bytes, read using _Integer with N bytes_.
 - _Int64_: An integer with eight bytes, read using _Integer with N bytes_.
 - _Packed8_: Expects a tag as an additional parameter, namely _NIBBLE_8_ or _HEX_8_.
 Returns a string.
-	- First reads a byte `n` and does the following `n&127` many times: Reads a byte `l` and for each nibble, adds the result of its _unpacked version_ to the return value (using _unpacking bytes_).
+	- First reads a byte `n` and does the following `n&127` many times: Reads a byte `l` and for each nibble, adds the result of its _unpacked version_ to the return value (using _unpacking bytes_ with the given tag).
 Most significant nibble first.
 	- If the most significant bit of `n` was set, removes the last character of the return value.

 #### Variable length integers